 pinch of Salt

-finely grated Gruyere cheese for sprinkling the tops
+finely grated Gruyere cheese, or any other cheese for sprinkling the tops

 Preheat oven to 425 degrees.
 Line a two baking sheets with parchment paper.